2024 NBA playoffs

 The 2024 NBA playoffs was the postseason tournament of the National Basketball Association's (NBA) 2023–24 season.
-The playoffs began on April 20 and concluded on June 17 with the Boston Celtics winning the 2024 NBA Finals over the Dallas Mavericks for their 18th championship, the most in NBA history.
-The 2024 title was the Celtics' first championship since 2008.
+The playoffs began on April 20 and concluded on June 17 with the Boston Celtics defeating the Dallas Mavericks in the 2024 NBA Finals.
+Boston's first title since 2008, it was the Celtics' 18th title, breaking a tie with the Los Angeles Lakers for the most championships in NBA history.
+This was also the Mavericks' third NBA Finals appearance after 2006 and 2011.